The Best-Kept Secret in Every State

 Looking for a city experience that’s not too pricey or chaotic?
 Welcome to Norfolk.
 This seaside city is packed with local art (prepare to see mermaid sculptures everywhere), seafood-heavy cuisine, craft beer, and year-round festivals.
 It’s also home to the world’s largest Navy station, which you can tour, of course.
 But the city is known most for its kind and friendly locals and the fact that it’s pretty immaculate for a city of its stature.
 Hilton Norfolk The Main is right downtown and has sweeping views of the Elizabeth River.
 There’s no better place to stay in Norfolk, especially since Hilton properties are being diligent about coronavirus safety and number among the cleanest hotels in the world, according to travel agents.

 This faux-Bavarian village is the perfect two-and-a-half-hour road trip from Seattle—and it really delivers on the German theme.
 Enjoy schnitzel and beer, and in the fall, let loose at the annual Oktoberfest celebration.
 (Note: Due to coronavirus, Oktoberfest has been canceled for this year, but plans are already underway for 2021.)
 During the summer, try hiking, fishing, and birding—and drop into the town’s fabled Christmas store, which is proudly open year-round.
 While you’re there, take an old-timey photo in traditional saloon gear.
 The Enzian Inn, nestled in the mountains and just a short walk from downtown, is full of European charm.
 During breakfast, an Alpine horn player serenades guests, and it isn’t unusual to see mountain goats sunning themselves across the street.
-Here are more small towns in America that will have you feeling like you hopped the Atlantic.

 West Virginia: Lewisburg